 Do you have an iconic fur coat that you love to wear when the temperatures drop low?
 Are you afraid of damaging it?
 Have you been wondering how to wash real fur and how to store it when the temperatures start to rise?
-You’re not alone.
+You’re not alone when it comes to having fears of fur coat cleaning.

 Fur cleaning can feel daunting.
-That’s why we created our simple, how to clean fur guide, featuring everything from how to wash fur to keeping it in excellent condition when not being worn.
+That’s why we created our simple, how to clean fur guide, featuring everything from how to wash fur, clean rabbit fur, cleaning vintage fur, to keeping it in excellent condition when not being worn with proper fur storage at home..

 Not all fur can be washed.
 When it comes to fur cleaning at home, it’s a good idea to first perform a water test and stop treatment of the item if you notice discoloration from the rest of the fabric.
 Beyond spot treatment, fur care involves regular brushing with the Cashmere Brush to remove lint and hair, and to rejuvenate the fur’s natural oils.